- Link to Current Issue: https://onlinelibrary.wiley.com/toc/17455871/current

-Editors appointed by the IAG Council manage the journal.
+- Editors: Are appointed by the IAG Council to manage the journal.

-The Institute of Australian Geographers, Geographical Research journal and Wiley publishers are delighted to announce a new webinar focusing on decolonising the university.
-We launched the webinar series last year and we encourage your participation in these events.
+The Institute of Australian Geographers, Geographical Research journal and Wiley publishers are delighted to announce a new Webinar Series.
+We launched the Webinar Series last year, and we encourage your participation in these events.

 To view all previous Webinars see: https://onlinelibrary.wiley.com/page/journal/17455871/homepage/webinars